lifebu/rpg2k3-gb/README.md

 - lcf2xml: To implement custom toolchain.
 - Easy RPG Player: For Testing/Debugging purposes, to run final project you can either use original RPG Maker 2003 or Easy RPG Player.
 - SFML: To create the simple RPG Maker runtime.
+- tinyxml: XMLParser used for custom toolchain.
+- rapidxml: XMLParser used for custom toolchain.

 ## How To Run
 This project requires original RPG Maker 2003 project files that cannot be shared for legal reasons.
 You can acquire the RPG Maker 2003 from [Steam](https://store.steampowered.com/app/362870/RPG_Maker_2003/).
 Create a new project called "Gameboy_Emulator".
 Copy the following files into the `templates/project` folder: `Gameboy_Emulator.r3proj`, `RPG_RT.exe`, `RPG_RT.ini`, `ultimate_rt_eb.dll`.